Here at CareerFoundry, we meet many people want to know how to learn web development and launch a new career as a developer.

 But in this post we’re here to tell you it’s really not so hard to get the skills you need to become a programmer if it’s something you really want to do.
 With the right support, motivation, knowledge and experience your career in tech is within arm’s reach.

-In this post we’re going to discuss first what steps to take and in what order to take them when you’re first starting out, and then we’ll provide a list of excellent places you can learn to code to get that brand new career in motion.
+In this post we’re going to discuss first what steps to take and in what order to take them when you’re first starting out, and then we’ll provide a list of excellent places you can learn web development and get that brand new career in motion.

-Don’t let Kate Ray’s hilarious post on TechCrunch put you off your dream of becoming a web developer, have a read of our five steps on how to learn to code and get into the tech scene.
+Don’t let Kate Ray’s hilarious post on TechCrunch put you off your dream of becoming a web developer, have a read of our five steps and find out how to start learning web development, today.

 1. Have A Goal